 Here’s how to cope and stay sane when you watch the news.

 How To Watch The News Without Going Crazy

 It is our responsibility as citizens to watch the news about what goes on around us.

 But the frequency and way we do it are completely up to us.

 However, no matter how bad it is, there’s always something positive to look forward to.

-University of Texas–San Antonio Professor and leading researcher on the connection between media consumption and stress, Mary McNaughton-Cassill shares:
+University of Texas–San Antonio Professor and a leading researcher on the connection between media consumption and stress, Mary McNaughton-Cassill, shares:

 “How can we fight back against the unnecessary coarsening of our outlook that may be occurring every time we glance at one of our gadgets? … Just turn it off.
 That is, take a break from the news.
 Switch off CNN and shut down TweetDeck for awhile and don’t sleep next to your phone.”

 Be Selective About What You Read, Especially on Social Media

 Checking Twitter or Instagram every half hour can become addicting, especially when updates show up by the minute.